zapmyco/zapmyco/README.md

-# zapmyco
+# Zapmyco

-Zapmyco is a home ai agent, it help you to control home devices.
+⚡️🍄 Zapmyco is a home AI agent that helps you control your household devices.

+😎 We're exploring fun ways to use AI in your everyday home life.